^^^*^^^^*^^^^*^^^^*^^^^*^^^^*^^^

 Almost falling to the ground, but Hazel quickly caught him.

 "I'm fine babe."
 He said, brushing her hands off his arm.
-Mason quickly ran forward, closer to him.
+Mason quickly ran closer to him.

 Grayson gave an uncanny grin.
 Then turned to the crowd " Everyone give it up for…."

 "Mason."
-Mason said.

-"Mason….," Grayson quickly corrected.
+"Mason….," he quickly corrected.
 "He's a life saver.
 A real hero."

-The crowd cheering Mason's name even louder.
+The crowd cheered Mason's name even louder.

 She glanced through the crowd and then her gaze stopped at the woods.

-As though time had stopped, and the only moment that existed was that the light from the burn fire could reach.
+The woods were still.
+Unmoving, as though time had stopped, and the only moment that existed was that the light from the burn fire could reach.

 Rain's brows drew closer.